OSADP/Pikalert-Vehicle-Data-Translator-/README.md

 ####README

 The directory pikalert/ contains the source code.
-The directory documentation/ contain html documentation that can be viewed by examining the index.html.
+The directory documentation/ contain html documentation that can be viewed by examining the index.html and system diagrams.

 #####Installation
 To build/install or remove the code, follow these instructions: